Cariad Lloyd

-Katie Cariad Lloyd (born 21 August 1982) is a British comedian, actress, writer, and podcaster.
+Katie Cariad Lloyd (born 1983) is a British comedian, actress, writer, and podcaster.
 She is a member of the improvisational comedy group Austentatious, the creator and host of Griefcast, and an improv teacher.

 Lloyd was nominated in 2011 for Best Newcomer at the Fosters Edinburgh Comedy Awards for her debut solo show, Lady Cariad's Characters.
 She also won the Edtwinge award for most positively tweeted-about show during the Fringe.

 Lloyd's podcast, Griefcast has won several awards, including best Entertainment Podcast and Podcast of the Year at the British Podcast Awards and an ARIA Award for Best Podcast.

 In November 2023, it was announced that Lloyd signed a five-book deal with Hachette Children's Group.

-Personal life
+Early life

-Lloyd was born in North London.
+Lloyd was born in North London in 1983.
 She is of Welsh descent on her father's side.
-He died of pancreatic cancer in 1998, aged 44, when she was 15.
+Her father ran his own business.
+Her mother was a working class background, growing up in the East End of London.
 Lloyd has an older brother; four years her senior.

+Growing up, Lloyd's parents were interested in alternative ideas and lifestyles, and were members of the Erdhard Seminar Training (EST) (now Landmark Forum) organisation, and visited the intentional community known as Findhorn.

+Lloyd grew up going to the theatre.
+The first time knew she wanted to perform was when she saw a performance of Lady Macbeth at Regent's Park Open Air Theatre when she was 4 years old.

+Lloyd's father died of pancreatic cancer in April 1998 (having been diagnosed in February of that year) aged 44, when she was 15.
+Lloyd had to sit her GCSE's a month after his death, but managed to do well.
+Her paternal grandfather died six months after her father's death.

 She studied English literature at the University of Sussex, where she first met her friend and fellow comedian Sara Pascoe.
 Lloyd worked with Pascoe as a tour guide on open-top buses in London.
 Whilst appearing on Would I Lie to You?
 Lloyd mentioned working at a call-centre where she was fired for impersonating various accents; whilst on QI she mentioned that she has also worked as a barmaid.